ahmad-hossain/react-chat-app/README.md

 - Gained familiarity with using Material UI Components.
 These components improved the look of my app significantly.
 - Found a use for Flexbox order.
 I used this to order the profile picture to the right or left depending on whether it was from the signed in user or not

+## What I Could Improve
+- Many times, I noticed that I had several different state variables for managing a component or screen.
+This could be improved by moving the independent states into a single object which holds all the states.
+- Given more time, I would have like to implement a form of architecture for this project, so that the code is more organized and easier to maintain.

 ## Available Scripts

 In the project directory, you can run: